defano/wyldcard/README.md

 sort the cards numeric by bottomLine()      -- Sort numerically
 ```

 By default, sorting re-orders things in ascending order (from first to last).
-You can reverse this order (or explicitly call for it) by specifying a sort direction:
+You can reverse this order by specifying a sort direction:

 ```
 sort cards descending numeric by the number of card buttons